Skip to content

 What happens if a borrower is late on repayment?

-What is the difference between a borrower being "late" and "in default"?
+What is the difference between "late" and "in default"?

 Is my money guaranteed if a borrower defaults?